A fascinating new movie about JonBenet Ramsey explains our obsession with the case

-I should get this out of the way: “Casting JonBenet,” which is available on Netflix starting Friday, will not give you any insight into the 20-year mystery of who killed 6-year-old beauty queen JonBenet Ramsey.
+I should get this out of the way: “Casting JonBenet,” which just premiered at the 2017 Sundance Film Festival, will not give you any insight into the 20-year mystery of who killed 6-year-old beauty queen JonBenet Ramsey.

 In fact, there is not a single image of JonBenet or her family in the movie.
 And that’s the most fascinating part of this documentary/fiction hybrid.